 Why text2tv exists

-About six months ago, something finally worked.
-I put a simple message on our TV: "Take control of this TV.
+About six months ago, my three teenage boys joined my quest because they are interested in software.
+And then it finally clicked.
+We put a simple message on our TV: "Take control of this TV.
 Text photos to 855-123-4567."
-That night, my oldest teenager had a dozen friends over, and they got it instantly.
+That night, my oldest had a dozen friends over, and they got it instantly.
 No instructions needed.
 They laughed and sent more than 50 photos to our TV before the night was over. text2tv was born.

-I'm launching it at my 50th birthday party in May 2026, with about 30 family members flying in from around the world.
-This is a solo passion project, not a VC-backed startup — phone numbers are a finite resource, so I'm growing carefully and keeping things small while I learn.
+We put it to the test at my 50th birthday party, with family flying in from around the world — and the captions did not disappoint.
+This is a family passion project, not a VC-backed startup — phone numbers are a finite resource, so we're growing carefully and keeping things small while we learn.

 If you'd like to host an event of your own, use FOUNDER for 50% off while we're still early.